-Network security is among the hottest of hot button issue these days.
-And while you might be preoccupied with the news of today’s latest high-profile data breach or what your company needs to do to secure its network as it grows, what many organizations seem to forget is that the network devices themselves and the operating systems on which your company relies can be your greatest weakness—a growing security threat for every organization.
+Network security is among the hottest issues these days.
+And while you might be preoccupied with the news of today’s latest high-profile data breach or what your company needs to do to secure its network as it grows, many organizations seem to forget that the network devices and operating systems on which your company relies can be your greatest weakness—a growing security threat for every organization.

 Simply put—we’re talking about neglecting to do the necessary updates and renewals that keep your company’s systems and its data safe.

 Why not update?